-1840.
+Three important figures within the congregation represented a ten-member kinship group that had migrated from Maryland to Iowa in the late 1830s and had probably helped swell David Warfield's household in 1840.
 Ten years later the Mathews clan occupied three separate cottages.
 Its matriarch, Ellen ("Aunt Nellie") Anderson, lived alone with her second husband, Daniel Anderson, a whitewasher by trade who served as the new congregation's first steward, class-reader, and local preacher.
 Aunt Nellie's forty-year-old son, "Uncle Ben" Mathews, a teamster, and Edmund Mathews, possibly her brother, were both charter members of the A.M.E. board of trustees.
 Another charter trustee, a Maryland-born barber, Thomas C. Motts, arrived in Muscatine at about the same time as the Mathewses.
-Late in 1846 he began to advertise his barbershop-"on Second Street, two doors south of the Drug Emporium of Fenimore & Peterson"in the local newspaper.
+Late in 1846 he began to advertise his barbershop-"on Second Street, two doors south of the Drug Emporium of Fenimore & Peterson"-in the local newspaper.
 As an apparently lucrative sideline, he also sold and delivered coal.
 By 1850, at age forty-six, he was the town's wealthiest black, owning real estate worth six thousand dollars.
 He was also a new father, his second wife, Mahala, a light-skinned native of Delaware, having just given birth to their son Job.
-Little Jo Ann Motts, probably a daughter by his deceased first wife, lived next door, and two unmarried women, possibly T. C. Motts's sisters, lived in a separate cottage nearby.
-Another prominent individual, Alexander Clark, served the new church as recording steward and Sunday-school superintendent.
+Little Jo Ann Motts, probably a daughter by his deceased first wife, lived next door, and two unmarried women, possibly T.C.
+Motts' sisters, lived in a separate cottage suggesting the hospitality by which the overnearby.
+Another prominent individual, Alexander ard and Sunday-school superintendent.
 Clark had been born near Pittsburgh, Pennsylvania in 1826, the son of an emancipated slave couple.
 He was also, thanks to an Irish grandfather, at least one-quarter white.
 At age thirteen he sought his fortune in Cincinnati and briefly attended grammar school while living with an uncle who taught him the barbering trade.
 Two years later he served a brief stretch on the Ohio as a riverboat bartender.
 Then, one spring day in 1842, the sixteen-year-old Alex Clark stepped off the boat at Muscatine and stayed the rest of his life.
 Resuming work as a barber, he also invested in real estate.
 One purchase, a tract of timberland, led to profitable contracts for supplying firewood to various steamboat lines.
 By his mid-twenties he had married a light-skinned, Virginia-born Iowa City girl, had fathered a daughter, and with twelve hundred dollars' worth of property was the second most prosperous black in town.